 Bird Brains

-Since 2022, my research for Bird Brains has inspired wall sculptures on birch panels.
+Beginning in 2022, my research for Bird Brains inspired wall sculptures on birch panels.
 In 2023, I began making mixed media fiber sculptures.
-A metaphor for my yearning to bridge these gaps in understanding, these works combine materials from disparate chapters of my life: horsehair and leather from Texas; fashion prototyping fabric from Paris; sumi ink and washi paper from Japan.
-In homage to the multiculturalism of New York, I use the endlessly versatile material of thermoplastic to create repeating elements that are sometimes mounted sideways like glass fins on rigid surfaces, other times sewn like textured feathers into fabric and leather or piercing translucent organza.
+A metaphor for my yearning to bridge gaps in understanding, these works combine materials from disparate chapters of my life.
+Denim clothing and horse hair represent my childhood in Texas.
+Cotton muslin – a fashion prototyping staple – is representative of my decade living in Paris and working in couture.
+The use of sumi ink, washi paper and tatami grass is a nod to the three years I spent living in Japan.
+And finally, the feather-like protrusions I affix to many of my sculptures are made of thermoplastic, a versatile and shape-shifting material that represents my current life in New York City where people are free to take many forms.
+They create repeating elements that are sometimes mounted sideways like glass fins on rigid surfaces, other times sewn like textured feathers into fabric and leather or piercing translucent organza.

 Bird Brains research on the studio wall